Tap To Call

 Under Texas law, the statute of limitations for filing a personal injury claim is 2 years from the date of the accident.
 Failing to file within this period can bar you from seeking compensation.

 Many truck accident cases are settled outside of court through negotiations with insurance companies.
-However, if a fair settlement cannot be reached, your attorney will take the case to trial to fight for the compensation you may deserve.
+However, if a fair settlement cannot be reached, your trucking accident attorney will take the case to trial to fight for the compensation you may deserve.

 The timeline for resolving a truck accident case depends on the complexity of the case, the severity of the injuries, and whether the case goes to trial.
 Cases that are settled out of court may resolve in months, while litigation can take longer.